SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Experimental Methods

 \subsubsection{Hippocampus Dataset}

+The Hippocampus data is available as part of the \href{http://medicaldecathlon.com/}{Medical Segmentation Decathlon} \citep{antonelli2022medical}.
 The dataset consists of 394 single-modality MRI scans.
 The segmentation task requires the precise delineation of two adjacent structures, i.e., anterior (label $1$) and posterior (label $2$).
-The pre-processing steps include (1) normalizing data to reduce the image bias (which is a characteristic of MRI data), (2) deleting empty slices, i.e., those that include only the label $0$ corresponding to the background, and (3) padding images to have the same input size of $64 \times 64$ pixels.
+The pre-processing steps include: 1) normalizing the data to reduce the image bias (which is a characteristic of MRI data); 2) deleting empty slices, i.e., those that include only the background; and 3) padding images to have the same input size of $64 \times 64$ pixels.

-For the hippocampus task, the U-Net architecture consists of $3$ encoder blocks and $2$ decoder blocks.
-The convolutional kernels are set to $32$, $64$, and $128$ on the encoder side and $64$, and $32$ on the decoder side.
-All three networks (i.e., U-Net, Bayes U-Net and VMP U-Net) are trained with Adam optimizer for a total of $100$ epochs using a batch size of $20$.
-In VMP U-Net, we set $\sigma_{pa} = 0.02$.